collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [Satanicpuppy](https://stackexchange.com/users/-1/169-satanicpuppy) on 2010-12-17
 - score: 1

-<p>Not really.</p>
+Not really.

-<p>One of the core tenets of Christianity is a statement of beliefs called the <a href="http://en.wikipedia.org/wiki/Nicene_Creed" rel="nofollow">Nicene Creed</a> which lays out the things you're supposed to believe.
-Churches that don't use that, tend to use the <A href="http://en.wikipedia.org/wiki/Apostles%27_Creed" rel="nofollow">Apostles Creed</a>.</p>
+One of the core tenets of Christianity is a statement of beliefs called the <a href="http://en.wikipedia.org/wiki/Nicene_Creed">Nicene Creed</a> which lays out the things you're supposed to believe.
+Churches that don't use that, tend to use the <A href="http://en.wikipedia.org/wiki/Apostles%27_Creed">Apostles Creed</a>.

-<p>Both lay out belief in God, bodily resurrection, forgiveness of sins, etc, etc. If you don't buy it, you're really not a Christian.
-You could <em>call</em> yourself one, but that doesn't make it factually true.</p>
+Both lay out belief in God, bodily resurrection, forgiveness of sins, etc, etc. If you don't buy it, you're really not a Christian.
+You could *call* yourself one, but that doesn't make it factually true.